How Do I Use AWS Route53 With RDS?

 .

-- We export the RDS instance endpoint and the fully qualified domain name (FQDN) of the DNS record.
+- The RDS instance endpoint and the fully qualified domain name (FQDN) of the DNS record are exported for external use.

 Deploy this code